kimo4444/EconToolLab/README.md

 #csci233project Olga Kim

-This project is an economic tool lab.
+This project is an economic tool lab for data analysis